Quick Links

 Consequences

-Issue Of Share Certificates Under Certificates Under Companies Act, 2013
+Issue Of Share Certificates

-If you’ve just launched a company or are gearing up for your first share allotment, congrats!
-But before you celebrate it, there’s a small but crucial step: issuing share certificates.
-These aren’t fancy diplomas—they’re official proofs that someone owns a piece of your company.
+If you've just launched a company or are gearing up for your first share allotment, congrats!
+But before you celebrate it, there's a small but crucial step: issuing share certificates.
+These aren't fancy diplomas they're official proofs that someone owns a piece of your company.

 Under the Companies Act, 2013, getting this right keeps you out of hot water with the government.
-And with the big 2025 shift to digital shares, it’s even simpler (mostly).
-Let’s break it down in easy bites—no legalese overload.
+And with the big 2025 shift to digital shares, it's even simpler (mostly).

 What Exactly Is a Share Certificate?

-When Do You Need to Issue Them?
+When Do You Need to Issue Them

 - For Initial Subscribers to the Memorandum of Association: Within 2 months of your incorporation Date.